onropepro/OnRope.pro/MARKETPLACE_INTEGRATION_GUIDE.md

 1. User's database still has old license key (ABC123-1)
 2. Marketplace considers old key invalid
 3. User gets **LOCKED OUT** of their account
+4. Platform goes into read-only mode
-4. User must manually verify license to regain access
+5. User must manually verify license to regain access

-**Solution:** Call `/api/purchase/update-tier` webhook IMMEDIATELY after payment success!
+**Solution:** Call `/api/purchase/update-tier` webhook IMMEDIATELY after Stripe payment success!

+**Important:** This endpoint is whitelisted from read-only mode checks, so it will work even if the user's license is currently unverified.

 ### Webhook Endpoint